LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 #### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

 I have not yet heard of Timeboxing, I'll be back after I research: I have learned that Timeboxing is a concept used in the Scrum framework, used to allot a certain amount of time to a particular task within a project.
 This ensures that the team will not spend too much or too little time/effort on said task.
+I think that it is a good idea that I will use, and is almost like my study technique above.

 ✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿•❀•✿